 I flew in a Boeing 777-300ER (B77W) of American Airlines (AA) transatlantic overnight from New York’s John F. Kennedy Airport (JFK) to London’s Heathrow Airport (LHR) in the First Class cabin.
-As a comparison, read my trip report of Business Class on the B777 on the same route.
+As a comparison, read our report of Business Class on the B777 on the same route.

-For this flight, I booked a Business Class ticket and used one of my AAdvantage (AA’s loyalty program) systemwide upgrades to get a seat into AA’s First Class cabin.
+I booked a Business Class ticket for this flight and used an AAdvantage (AA’s loyalty program) systemwide upgrades to get a seat into AA’s First Class cabin.

 First Class Cabin on American Airlines

 AA’s B77W has 8 seats in First Class, 52 in Business Class, 30 seats in Main Cabin Extra (that is how AA designates its premium Economy Class), and 220 seats in Economy Class.
 A flight attendant who guided me to the First Class cabin, which is located in the nose of the B77W, behind the cockpit.
 With just 8 seats, the First Class cabin feels airy, spacious, and private.
 Seats are placed in two rows in a 1-2-1 layout, all have direct aisle access.
 The best seats in the cabin are the 4 First Class seats on the sides, which are ideal for solo travelers with a generous 3 windows per seat, while the 4 seats in the middle are perfect for those traveling with a companion.
 If you are a solo traveler and you end up in one of the middle seats, there’s no problem as you can raise a divider for added privacy.
 I suggest avoiding the window seats in row 1 (1A and 1J) since the proximity to the galley may be bothersome, especially during a night flight.

 The seat is very comfortable and spacious.
 But remarkably, the First Class suite itself is less private than the Business Class seat since it lacks a shelling compartment.